 If there's less pressure than usual when you turn on the faucet, that may be your first indication of a blockage in your pipes.
 Don't let it get any worse - consult a professional.
 In general, your pipes need to be regularly maintained to ensure they're functioning properly.
 Pipes that go ignored will end up costing you in the long run.

 Another cause of busted pipes is simple wear and tear.
 In the old days, galvanized iron or steel piping was the plumbing industry standard.
 After several decades, the pipes begin to rust, leading to plaque build-up, causing water pressure issues and, ultimately, busted pipes.

 If your pipes were installed in the 60s or before, you'll need to replace them before calamity strikes.
-It'll cost you, but it'll be cheaper than having to deal with the devastation caused by pipe failure.
+Even if the cost to repipe a home seems daunting, it'll be cheaper than having to deal with the devastation caused by pipe failure.
 On the bright side, you'll increase the value of your house with a new plumbing system.